The Best CORE Workout for Your Balance

 Below are a few core workouts to give a while.
 They will incorporate your balance while engaging your core.
 Don’t be surprised if you can’t nail it the first time you try.
 It took me a while for my mind and body would connect.
 Either way – try it.
 You may just fall in love with it!

-Balance involves more than we think.
-We use it to do everyday tasks.
-We might take it for granted, util we don’t have it anymore.
+Balance involves more than we think, and a great core workout is just the thing to keep up with it.
+We use our balance to do everyday tasks.
+We might take it for granted until we don’t have it anymore.
 It involves our core (the front, side, and back of our midsection).
-I always say, a healthy core is a happy body.
+I always say a healthy core is a happy body.
 Try out these exercises and see how you do.
 Every time you take another stab at them, you’ll get better.

 * If you don’t have the equipment, you can try these without by using a basketball ball or any unsteady surface, a chair, bench or the first step on your stairwell.
 Sometimes it could take people 4 tries in a row before their body responds.Keep trying – God made your body strong and capable of many things you might not know you can do unless you try.